 In order to achieve this investment objective, the investment policy of the Fund is to invest in a portfolio of government bonds, that as far as possible and practicable consist of the component securities of the Bloomberg Spain Treasury Bond Index, this Fund's Benchmark Index.
 The Fund intends to use optimisation techniques in order to achieve a similar return to the Benchmark Index and it is therefore not expected that the Fund will hold each and every underlying constituent of the Benchmark Index at all times or hold them in the same proportion as their weightings in the Benchmark Index.
-The Fund may hold some securities which are not underlying constituents of the Benchmark Index where such securities provide similar performance (with matching risk profile) to certain securities that make up the Benchmark Index.
+The Fund may hold some securities which are not underlying constituents of the Benchmark Index.
 However, from time to time the Fund may hold all constituents of the Benchmark Index.